 An advanced study of the music of the Western European tradition from 1750-1820.
 Includes history, genre studies, literature, analysis of scores and extensive listening.
+Prerequisite(s): MUST 306 or permission of instructor.
+Notes: Offered as needed.

 564. Romantic Period Music (3).